cemoody/simple_mf/README.md

 wandb login
 ```

+Setup your W&B account, then go to the W&B authorization page: https://app.wandb.ai/authorize and copy the auth code into your terminal when prompted by `wandb login`

 ## 3. Download and preprocess data:
 This will download and preprocess the MovieLens 1M dataset.
 We'll use this canonical dataset to test drive our code.